How do I get a library card?

 Children must be at least 3 years old.
-A parent/legal guardian must sign for a child’s library card through age 15.
+A parent/legal guardian must sign for a child’s full access library card through age 15.
 Children, ages 16 and 17, may get their own card with proper ID.

 Most items circulate for 21 days, and most are renewable 2 times.
 You can renew your materials by telephone, online or in person.

 Does the Library charge fines?

 Yes, we charge $.05 per day for most overdue materials.
 Hot Pick books are $.25 per day.
 Hot Pick DVDs, Video games and equipment are $1.00 per day.

 The newest releases in adult fiction and movies.
 Hot Pick DVDs circulate for 2 days, and Hot Pick books circulate for 7 days.

 If I owe fines can I still use the Library and my library card?